 Selection of Book Chapters

 Decety, J. (2011).
 Neuroscience of empathic responding.
 In S. Brown, L. Perner and R. Brown (Eds.), Self Interest and Beyond: Toward a New Understanding of Human Caregiving (pp. 109-132).
-New York: Oxford University Press.
+Oxford University Press.

 Books as an Editor

-The Moral Brain (in preparation).
+The Moral Brain: A Multidisciplinary Perspective (2015).
 J. Decety and T. Wheatley (Eds).
-Cambridge: MIT Press.
+MIT Press.

 New Frontiers in Social Neuroscience (2014).
 J. Decety and Y. Christen (Eds).
-New York: Springer.
+Springer.

 The Oxford Handbook of Social Neuroscience (2011).
 J. Decety and J. T. Cacioppo.
-New York: Oxford University Press.
+Oxford University Press.

 Interpersonal Sensitivity: Entering Others' World (2007).
 J. Decety and C. D. Batson.
-Hove: Psychology Press.
+Psychology Press.